varmaprr/Confluent-Kafka-Certification/README.md

 **fetch.message.max.bytes**

     If this value is smaller than message.max.bytes, then consumers that encounter larger messages will fail to fetch those messages, resulting in a situation where the consumer gets stuck and cannot proceed.

+**Memory**

+    Most of the cases, consumer is caught up and lagging behind the producers very little. consumer will read are from system page cache resulting in faster reads.
+    Having more memory avilable to the system for page cache will improve the performance of consumer clients.
+    Kafka itself does not need much heap memory configured for the Java Virtual Machine (JVM).
+Even a broker that is handling X messages per second and a data rate of X megabits per second can run with a 5 GB heap.

+CPU
+    CPU power is mainly utilized for compressing messages from disc and recompress the message batch in order to store in disc.

 ## Kafka producer ##
 [README.md](kafka-producer/README.md)